-Find out more Search developing A level pedagogy online or contact your local Maths Hub: Further information here or click here to apply Benefits - Your students will have a deeper conceptual understanding of the A level Maths content - You will understand the purpose of the Overarching Themes, including use of technology, and their impact on teaching and learning in A level Maths - You and your department will have a better understanding of how ideas behind teaching for mastery can be used in the classroom - You and your department will have a deeper understanding of content pedagogic knowledge for A level Maths The Work Groups are fully funded by the Maths Hubs Programme and the AMSP, so are free to participating schools/colleges.
+Find out more Search developing A level pedagogy online or contact your local Maths Hub: Further information here or click here to apply Typically 3 full-day sessions, 1 each term.
+Starting in October.
+Benefits - Your students will have a deeper conceptual understanding of the A level Maths content - You will understand the purpose of the Overarching Themes, including use of technology, and their impact on teaching and learning in A level Maths - You and your department will have a better understanding of how ideas behind teaching for mastery can be used in the classroom - You and your department will have a deeper understanding of content pedagogic knowledge for A level Maths The Work Groups are fully funded by the Maths Hubs Programme and the AMSP, so are free to participating schools/colleges.